Genaker/mage2/README.md

 * Fast, accessible Object manager
 * Symfony Dumper features
 * Kint Backtrace and Debug
-* Eloquent/Laravel Query Builder and ORM (provided by Laragento)
+* Eloquent/Laravel Query Builder and ORM (powered by Laragento)

 # Advantages of the Mage::Facades